strangebroadcasts/backcataloguebarrage/README.md

 `utils/get_tracks.py` can be used to retrieve track lists for individual artists, given their MusicBrainz ID (but you will likely need to do some manual pruning.)

+## Contributing

+With nearly 5000 possible answers I am bound to have gotten some wrong, PRs are very welcome.